open-mmlab/mmagic/docs/config_generation.md

 data = dict(
-    samples_per_gpu=1,  # Batch size of a single GPU workers_per_gpu=4,  # Worker to pre-fetch data for each single GPU train_drop_last=True,  # Whether to drop out the last batch of data in training val_samples_per_gpu=1,  # Batch size of a single GPU in validation val_workers_per_gpu=0,  # Worker to pre-fetch data for each single GPU in validation train=dict(  # Training dataset config
+    samples_per_gpu=1,  # Batch size of a single GPU workers_per_gpu=4,  # Worker to pre-fetch data for each single GPU drop_last=True,  # Whether to drop out the last batch of data in training val_samples_per_gpu=1,  # Batch size of a single GPU in validation val_workers_per_gpu=0,  # Worker to pre-fetch data for each single GPU in validation train=dict(  # Training dataset config